silx-kit/freesas/doc/source/FreeSAS.rst

   NSD mean is the reference one.
 A second figure with the NSD table and the graphic with the NSD means is displayed or saved.
 | Finally, the valid models are aligned on the reference one and final
-  position are saved in pdb files called model-01.pdb, model-02.pdb, etc...
+  positions are saved in pdb files called model-01.pdb, model-02.pdb, etc...

 | Several options are available for the supycomb program: